Erwin Chemerinsky: Freedom of speech

-In 2010, students who were protesting against UCI's invitation of Israeli Ambassador Michael Oren interrupted his speech several times.
-Chemerinsky, referring to the heckler's veto, asserted that their protest was a form of punishable civil disobedience and not protected by the First Amendment.
-However, he also strongly criticized the prosecutors' decision to file criminal charges against the students.
+In 2010 at UC Irvine, Muslim Student Union-associated students protested against the college's invitation of Israeli ambassador Michael Oren, interrupting his speech multiple times, leading to the Irvine 11 Controversy.
+Chemerinsky, then UCI School of Law Dean, asserted that their protest was not protected by the First Amendment, referencing heckler's veto, but he also strongly criticized the prosecutors' decision to file criminal charges against the students.